lauradhamilton/blog/wp-content/plugins/add-to-any/README.txt

 6. Color chooser for your universal share menu

 == Changelog ==

+= 1.2.9.3 =
+* Prevent script output in feeds on some sites
+* Remove constants for old WP versions (below 2.6)

 = 1.2.9.2 =
 * Fix transparency on AddToAny's universal share icon